Back to the Landlord Control Center Free tool, nothing saved and nothing sent

 New weekly rent

-Under the WA Residential Tenancies Act, you must give at least 60 days written notice via Form 10.
+Under the Residential Tenancies Act 1987 (WA) you must give at least 60 days written notice on Form 10, stating the new amount and the day it starts.

-Indicative estimate only.
-CPI source: ABS Perth All Groups.
-Your lease may specify a different CPI measure.
-Under WA law, rent can only be increased once every 12 months with 60 days written notice.
+Indicative only.
+CPI is a measure of consumer prices, not of rental market movement, and the two regularly diverge.
+Under WA law rent can only be increased once every 12 months with 60 days written notice on Form 10.